Emotional Intelligence: Top 20 Strategies to Become More Emotionally Intelligent

-Without understanding and controlling feelings, we experience frustration and erratic behavior patterns, which only magnifies conflicts and make them all the more stressful for us to deal with.
+Without understanding and controlling feelings, we experience frustration and erratic behavior patterns, which only magnify conflicts and make them all the more stressful for us to deal with.

 Emotional Intelligence is developed through being aware of your emotions and learning how to handle them.

-It’s also developed through increasing your awareness of other people’s feelings and point of views.
+It’s also developed through increasing your awareness of other people’s feelings and points of view.

 There is a very good reason to want to do this.

 Being able to manage your emotions and read those of other people will help you build productive relationships and enjoy a more peaceful life.

 We love hearing from you.
 Please share your thoughts with us in the comments below.

 See a typo or inaccuracy?
 Please contact us so we can fix it!